 Other environmental work in the IMF

 There is also ample scope for reforming tax systems to deal much more effectively with broader environmental and related problems that can be a significant drag on economic growth, such as the health and productivity impact of poor air quality and severe congestion of major urban centers.
-The key challenges are to restructure existing energy tax systems to directly target the source of environmental harm (e.g., by taxing emissions for driving on busy roads rather than electricity consumption or vehicle sales), to better align tax levels with the scale of environmental harm, and to overcome practical challenges of higher energy and transportation costs.
+The key challenges are to restructure existing energy tax systems to directly target the source of environmental harm (e.g., by taxing emissions rather than electricity consumption, or taxing driving on busy roads rather than vehicle sales), to better align tax levels with the scale of environmental harm, and to overcome practical challenges of higher energy and transportation costs.

-A recent IMF paper put the magnitude of subsidies for fossil fuel energy sources at $5.3 trillion worldwide in 2015, including both direct fiscal costs and implicit subsidies from the failure to charge for environmental damages, or to tax energy at the same rate as other consumption products.
-An earlierbook draws on case studies to provide practical guidance (e.g., on better targeted instruments commonly available to protect the poor) for implementing energy price reform.
-In the case of petroleum products, for example, reducing subsidies could significantly reduce greenhouse gas emissions in many countries, while at the same time reducing fiscal deficits.
+A 2015 IMF paper and accompanying spreadsheet tool put the magnitude of subsidies for fossil fuel energy sources at $5.3 trillion worldwide in 2015, including both direct fiscal costs and implicit subsidies from the failure to charge for environmental damages or to tax energy at the same rate as other consumption products.
+An earlier book draws on case studies to provide practical guidance (e.g., on better targeted instruments commonly available to protect the poor) for implementing energy price reform.
+In the case of petroleum products, for example, reducing subsidies could significantly reduce greenhouse gas emissions in many countries, while at the same time reducing fiscal deficits and improving equity.

-Other recent work explores opportunities for more efficient pricing of water.
+Other IMF work explores opportunities for more efficient pricing of water.